 Paul In 1993 Paul released his first album titled "PC-10", in 2006 he returned to the studio, composing and leading his own group to record “Just Noodlin’”, featuring trumpeter Terrell Stafford, and pianist Andrew Adair.
 In 2008, Paul recorded "Musically Yours--remembering Joe Henderson".
 He released "Straight Ahead Soul" in May 2010, to good reviews and "STANDARD DOMAIN" in 2012.
-Links: MySpace, Website, and DC Bebop page
+Links: Website, Reverbnation, DC Bebop - MAJF and

 Amy Shook - Bassist, composer and songwriter.